Natural Language as Policies: Reasoning for Coordinate-Level Embodied Control with LLMs: Related works

 \subsection{LLM-based code generation for multi-modal prompts}

 Jiang et al.\cite{jiang2023vima} introduced VIMA, which can act upon multimodal prompts within the end-to-end imitation learning approach.
 Jiachen et al.\cite{li2023mastering} proposed a pre-train and fine-tune approach for the VIMA model.
-Huang et al.\cite{huang2023instruct2act} introduced Instruct2Act which utilizes "Code as policy"~\cite{liang2023code} to generate executable actions from multimodal prompts, drawing inspiration from VISPROG~\cite{gupta2023visual}.
-However, this approach solves the VIMABench~\cite{jiang2023vima} task in a task-specific way since it needs code implementation as an in-context example for each task.
-Also, this approach has limitations from pre-defined APIs and may not solve complicated text-image matching problems with only CLIP~\cite{radford2021learning} based perception.
+Huang et al.\cite{huang2023instruct2act} introduced Instruct2Act which utilizes "Code as Policy"~\cite{liang2023code} to generate executable actions as a code implementation from multimodal prompts.
 In contrast, our approach tries to achieve a flexible object detection process by describing objects and reasoning in natural language.